 Total non-performing loans, including 90 days past due, foreclosures and other real estate owned increased to 2.58% of total assets at June 30, 2001 as compared to 2.30% of total assets at December 31, 2000.
-The loan delinquency rate of mortgages in the long-term investment portfolio which were 60 or more days past due, inclusive of foreclosures and delinquent bankruptcies, decreased to 4.38% at June 30, 2001 as compared to 5.11% at December 31, 2000.
+The loan delinquency rate of mortgages in the long-term investment portfolio which were 60 or more days past due, inclusive of foreclosures and delinquent bankruptcies, decreased to 4.38% at June 30, 2001 as compared to 4.89% at December 31, 2000.
 The unpaid principal balance of mortgage loans in the long-term investment portfolio at June 30, 2001 was \$1.5 billion as compared to \$1.3 billion at December 31, 2000.

 Non-interest income includes equity in net earnings (loss) of IFC and other non-interest income, primarily loan servicing fees and fees associated with the Company's Warehouse Lending Operations.
-During the second quarter of 2001, non-interest income was \$4.8 million as compared to \$(1.0) million during the second quarter of 2000.
-The increase in non-interest income was primarily due to an increase of \$5.0 million in equity in net earnings (loss) of IFC to \$3.5 million during the second quarter of 2000.
-IFC's net earnings increased primarily as a result of an increase of \$8.7 million in gain on sale of loans.
-The Company records 99% of the earnings or losses from IFC as the Company owns 100% of IFC's preferred stock, which represents 99% of the economic interest in IFC.
+During the second guarter of 2001, noninterest income was \$4.8 million as compared to \$(1.0) million during the second quarter of 2000.
+The increase in non-interest income was primarily due to an increase of \$5.0 million in equity in net earnings (loss) of IFC to \$3.5 million during the second quarter of 2001 from \$(1.5) million during the second quarter IFC's net earnings increased primarily as a result of an increase of \$8.7 million in gain on sale of loans.
+The Company records 99% of the earn: or losses from IFC as the Company owns 100% of IFC's preferred stock, which The Company records 99% of the earnings represents 99% of the economic interest in IFC.
 Refer to "Results of Operations--Impac Funding Corporation" for additional information.
 In addition, during the second quarter of 2001 loan servicing fees and other income increased \$821,000 to \$1.3 million from \$440,000 during the second quarter of 2000 as activity fees on non-affiliate warehouse lines rose as a result of increased line usage and the addition of new customers.